 What does this program cost?

-Associate of Arts in Psychology degree consists of four semesters of full-time
+Associate of Arts in Criminal Justice degree consists of four semesters of full-time

 study.
 You can complete your Associate degree